Anthony Pettis: 2020

 Pettis faced Carlos Diego Ferreira in a lightweight bout on January 18, 2020, at UFC 246.
 He lost the fight via rear-naked choke submission in the second round.

 Pettis faced Donald Cerrone in a rematch on May 9, 2020, at UFC 249.
 He won the fight via unanimous decision.

 Pettis faced Alex Morono at UFC Fight Night: Thompson vs. Neal on December 19, 2020.
 He won the fight via unanimous decision.
 With this being the last remaining bout on Pettis' UFC contract, Pettis announced on December 22 that he was choosing not to accept a new offer from the UFC and would be testing the free agent market.

-Professional Fighters League
+PFL

 2021 Season

 Just one day after announcing he would be testing free agency, Pettis announced on December 23, 2020, that he has signed a multi-fight deal with the Professional Fighters League, and he would be competing as a lightweight in the 2021 season.

 Pettis made his PFL debut against Clay Collard on April 23, 2021, at PFL 1.
 He lost the bout via unanimous decision.

 Pettis was scheduled to face Alexander Martinez at PFL 4 on June 10, 2021.
 However, Pettis withdrew due to illness and Martinez faced Natan Schulte.
 Schulte's opponent Raush Manfio, faced Pettis at PFL 6 on June 25, 2021.
 Pettis lost the close bout via split decision.